peteygao/knightsboard/README.md

              Level 1:
               Test if all the --moves parameter are a valid string of Knight moves Level 2:
-              Returns any path from start to end coordinates (if possible).
-Highly likely be the shortest by virtue of the fact that shortest paths computes the fastest
-             Level 3:
-              Returns a shortest path from start to end (if possible) Level 4:
+              Returns a shortest path from start to end (if possible) Level 3:
-              Returns a shortest path from start to end on a special 32x32 (see --board) Level 5:
+              Returns a shortest path from start to end on a special 32x32 (see --board) Level 4:
-              Returns the longest path from start to end on the level 4 board
+              Returns the longest path from start to end on a special 32x32 (see --board)

 --moves -m  Move set of the knight (level 1 has special rules, see below)
             To specify start/end grids, use the format:
               3,2:4,4
             Where 3,2 is the coordinate representing the start grid and 4,4 is the grid representing the end grid

-            Board dimensions for levels 1 - 3 are 8x8.
-Levels 4 and 5 are 32x32 (see --board)
+            Board dimensions for levels 1 and 2 are 8x8.
+Levels 3 and 4 are 32x32 (see --board)

             Special Rules for Level 1:
             A chain of moves can be given in the same format, with each move being colon delimited: